-- 1) A graphical resistor color code "Resistance Calculator" is available on the ENGR 210 Web page (http://www.eecs.cwru.edu/courses/engr210/) under "Tools." - 2) A more detailed explanation of resistors, including how they are built, can be found in Thomas & Rosa, 3rd ed.
+- 6. A graphical resistor color code "Resistance Calculator" is available on the ENGR 210 Web page (http://129.22.56.221/engr210.html) under "Tools." - 7.
+A more detailed explanation of resistors, including how they are built, can be found in Thomas & Rosa, 2/e.

 Pictures of the real lab equipment, its technical specifications and a very good tutorial on how to use the equipment can be found at the ENGR210 Web page.
-Follow the Lab\Workbench links to get to detailed tutorials of how the digital multimeter and power supply work.
+Follow the Lab/Workbench links to get to detailed tutorials of how the digial multimeter and power supply work.
 Links to these tutorials are found immediately to the right of the picture of the HP 34401 DMM.